2018 Florida Attorney General election

 The 2018 Florida Attorney General election took place on November 6, 2018, to elect the Florida attorney general.
 Incumbent Republican attorney general Pam Bondi was term-limited and could not seek a third consecutive term.

 Republican candidate Ashley Moody defeated Democrat Sean Shaw in the election on November 6, 2018, at 93% of the precincts reporting.
-Moody won by about 6 percentage points, which was the widest margin of any Florida statewide race in 2018.
+Moody won by about 6 percentage points, the widest margin of any Florida statewide race in 2018.